synesthesiam/rhasspy/docs/training.md

 2. Balance sentences by intent, ensuring all intents have equal probability
 3. Use the [opengrm](http://www.opengrm.org/twiki/bin/view/GRM/NGramLibrary) toolkit to create a custom language model

-Additionally, a custom CMU dictionary is generated with *only* the words in your voice commands (and wake word, if you're using a [pocketsphinx keyphrase](wake-word.md#pocketsphinx)).
+Additionally, a custom [CMU phonetic dictionary](https://cmusphinx.github.io/wiki/tutorialdict/) is generated with *only* the words in your voice commands (and wake word, if you're using a [pocketsphinx keyphrase](wake-word.md#pocketsphinx)).
 If the pronunciation of a word is not known, Rhasspy calls out to [phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus) to get a guess, and then halts training.
 Once you've confirmed the pronunciations by adding them to your [custom words](#custom-words), training can continue.

 For step (2), Rhasspy can use a [variety of intent recognition systems](intent-recognition.md).
 However, they are all trained from the **tagged sentences** generated from [sentences.ini](#sentencesini), e.g., `turn [on](state) the [living room lamp](name)`.
 These sentences are transformed into JSON, like: